 In the previous section, we added commands to our agent to capture all the cruise price content we require.
-The prices include a $ sign, but we want to get rid of that $ sign, so we're left with just an integer.
+The prices include a $ sign, but we want to get rid of that $ sign, so we can only have integer in price column.

 1. First edit the "Interior" command in the Agent Explorer.

 2. Next, we scroll down to the Capture sample window and highlight only the price number.
 You should notice that the Transformation Script button has now changed to a Generate Transformation button.